aspose-tasks/Aspose.Tasks-Documentation/net/developer-guide/working-with-tasks/managing-task-costs/_index.md

 url: /net/managing-task-costs/
 ---

 To estimate the cost of a project, tasks are associated with costs.
-Aspose.Tasks supports this feature of Microsoft Project with a range of properties.
+Aspose.Tasks for .NET supports this feature of Microsoft Project with a range of properties.

 ## **Working with Task Cost**
 The [Tsk](https://apireference.aspose.com/tasks/net/aspose.tasks/tsk) exposes a number of properties for working with task cost: